Who benefits from embedded finance?

 How much hassle do you want?
 Most people would wish for little or none, yet businesses are inadvertently creating it all the time, whether for themselves or their customers.
 If you want to get ahead in the digital age, every system needs to be frictionless – at the point of sale, in the delivery of a service and behind the curtain of a product.

 To create efficient end-customer experiences, an organisation needs to be efficient itself.
 Embedded finance is the one stone for these two birds.
-And the streamlining it provides benefits three key players: end-customers, application providers and banking service providers.
+And the streamlining it provides benefits three key players: end-customers, application providers and finance service providers.

 Everyone benefits from automation